ionic-team/ionic-site/docs/nightly/api/service/$ionicPlatform/index.md

 close the actionsheet, but it should not also go back a page view or close a modal which may be open.

+The priorities for the existing back button hooks are as follows:
+  Return to previous view = 100
+  Close side menu = 150
+  Dismiss modal = 200
+  Close action sheet = 300
+  Dismiss popup = 400
+  Dismiss loading overlay = 500

+Your back button action will override each of the above actions whose priority is less than the priority you provide.
+For example, an action assigned a priority of 101 will override the 'return to previous view' action, but not any of the other actions.

 <table class="table" style="margin:0;">